basitalilabs/Inventory_db/README.md

 # Mini IMS (Inventory Management System)

-A simple Inventory Management System REST API built with **Node.js**, **Express**, and **PostgreSQL** — created as a learning project to practice building a CRUD backend on top of a relational database, including authentication, foreign key relationships, and JOIN queries.
+A production-grade REST API for a simple Inventory Management System, built with **Node.js**, **Express**, and **PostgreSQL**.
+Started as a learning project to master relational databases and evolved into a hardened backend with centralized error handling, request validation, pagination, security middleware, and an automated test suite.

 ## Tech Stack